grafana/grafana/docs/sources/alerting/unified-alerting/basics/evaluate-grafana-alerts.md

 # Evaluating Grafana managed alerts

-This topic describes Grafana managed alerts are evaluated by the backend engine.
-It also discusses how Grafana handles alerting on numeric instead of time series data.
+This topic describes how Grafana managed alerts are evaluated by the backend engine as well as how Grafana handles alerting on numeric rather than time series data.

 - [Alert evaluation](#alert-evaluation)
 - [Alerting on numeric data](#alerting-on-numeric-data)